val-town/val-town-docs/src/content/docs/reference/custom-domains.md

 ## Add your domain to Val Town

-Once you have a domain, navigate to Val Town's [custom domain settings](https://val.town/settings/domains) and add your domain that you want to redirect to one of your vals.
+Once you have a domain, navigate to Val Town's [custom domain settings](https://val.town/settings/domains) and add the domain that you want to redirect to one of your vals.

-Then, choose a val to handle requests to that domain.
+Then choose a val to handle requests to that domain.

 ## Configure the DNS